smford/eeh-esp32-rfid/README.md

 - Cleanup PARAM_INPUT_1 and PARAM_INPUT_2
 - Remove /backlighton and /backlightoff
 - Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
-- Make json output of boss's be a struct
 - Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration
-- Make defining of serverURL and its handling less gross, and add output to fullstatus
 - Convert to a function: Serial.print(iteration); Serial.println(" Checking access");
 - Convert "if (!mfrc522.PICC_IsNewCardPresent()) {" to a function
 - Change button and slider code generation to sit within processor function